MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-started-with-modern-search-experience.md

 ---
-title: When to use the modern search experience ms.author: tlarsen
+title: Learn when to use which search experience ms.author: tlarsen
 author: tklarsen
 manager: pamgreen